 Social vulnerability varies regionally, especially in coastal areas where there are often large socioeconomic disparities (Moser et al. 2014).
 This input is meant to identify areas in a community where an individual's ability to respond to and cope with the effects of threats might be more or less difficult as compared to other areas in the same community.
 Disadvantaged households are typically found in areas of higher risk, leaving them vulnerable to flooding, disease, and other chronic stressors (Adger 2006).
-Therefore, the input considers two demographic criteria: percent minority and percent low income in each census block group (EPA 2016).
-The CONUS Regional Assessments were modeled in such a way that each region could be compared against one another (Dobson et al. 2019).
-As such, a percentile distribution was used to identify the 85th, 90th, and 95th percentile classes for the social vulnerability input.
-In contrast, non-continental regions are not directly comparable and thus the social vulnerability was ranked from very low to very high using a distribution specific to each region.
-For more details on the creation of this input, see Appendix C.4.
+Data sources and methods used vary by region.
+In Puerto Rico and the USVI, two demographic criteria from the EPA Environmental Justice Screening Tool (EJScreen) were considered: percent minority and percent low income in each census block group (EPA 2016).
+For more details on the use of EJScreen data, see Appendix C.4.
+For details about data sources and methods used to measure social vulnerability in U.S. Pacific Island regions see Dobson et al. (2020c-d) and Dobson et al. (2021a-b).